johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 title: Attempting to Stream a Webcam to an RTMP Server
 slug: attempting-to-stream-a-webcam-to-an-rtmp-server
 featured: false
-og_title: Attempting to Stream a Webcam to an RTMP Server – Johnathan.org
-og_description: This a follow up from this article I wrote talking about trying to get ffmpeg + ffserver running the Cat Cam.
-I abandoned that project and went in search for a
-meta_title: Attempting to Stream a Webcam to an RTMP Server – Johnathan.org
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2016-07-04 22:16:00.000000000 -07:00
 ---

 This a follow up from [this article I wrote](/2016/07/fighting-ffmpeg.html/) talking about trying to get `ffmpeg` + `ffserver` running the Cat Cam.
 I abandoned that project and went in search for a new solution.
 What I came up with was `ffmpeg` + `nginx`.
-Here’s how that worked out.
+Here's how that worked out.

-After a night of streaming failure, I decided I’d give a shot at using `ffmpeg` to stream to an RTMP server via `nginx`.
+After a night of streaming failure, I decided I'd give a shot at using `ffmpeg` to stream to an RTMP server via `nginx`.
 RTMP servers are generally pretty basic in that they just relay what they receive to whomever connects.
 This seems like a pretty straightforward process, from what I can tell.
 The hardest part would be to get the `nginx` source bits and compile it with [the `nginx-rtmp-module`](https://github.com/arut/nginx-rtmp-module).
-Here’s how we’ll do that.
+Here's how we'll do that.

 ## Quick Side Note

 Before we begin, I found out during this process I never compiled `ffmpeg` with `H.264` support.
-If you didn’t, either, let’s sidetrack for a moment.
+If you didn't, either, let's sidetrack for a moment.
 Run this to find out:

 ```
 ffmpeg -encoders | grep 264
 ```

-If `H.264` isn’t on the list, then let’s re-compile :
+If `H.264` isn't on the list, then let's re-compile :

 ```
 ./configure --enable-gpl --enable-libx264